andyfischer/circa/docs/syntax.md

  * `[3 -2]` - creates a list of two elements, equal to `[3, -2]`
  * `[3-2]` - creates a list of one element, equal to `[1]`

-Also, a side note about the `&` operator: references are not commonly used (as they are in C).
-Their primary usage is for writing code that does reflection/introspection.

 The rebinding operator `@` is explained below.

 Infix expressions
 -----------------

-We have the following infix operators:
+Circa has the following infix operators:

 <table>
 <tr>